-Thus ended the first day of Adam and Eve on isolated Urantia, the confused planet of the Caligastia betrayal; and they walked and talked far into the night, their first night on earth-and it was so lonely.

-Adam's second day on earth was spent in session with the planetary receivers and the advisory council.
+- Thus ended the first day of Adam and Eve on isolated Urantia, the confused planet of the Caligastia betrayal; and they walked and talked far into the night, their first night on earth and it was so lonely. - ¶ Adam's second day on earth was spent in session with the planetary receivers and the advisory council.
 From the Melchizedeks, and their associates, Adam and Eve learned more about the details of the Caligastia rebellion and the result of that upheaval upon the world's progress.
 And it was, on the whole, a disheartening story, this long recital of the mismanagement of world affairs.
 They learned all the facts regarding the utter collapse of the Caligastia scheme for accelerating the process of social evolution.
-They also arrived at a full realization of the folly of attempting to achieve planetary advancement

-And now, after their formal installation, > independently of the divine plan of progresdam and Eve became painfully aware of sion.
-And thus ended a sad but enlightening heir planetary isolation.
-Silent were the famil- day-their second on Urantia.

-The third day was devoted to an inspection of the Garden.
-From the large passenger birds -the fandors-Adam and Eve looked down upon the vast stretches of the Garden while being carried through the air over this, the most beautiful spot on earth.
+They also arrived at a full realization of the folly of attempting to achieve planetary advancement independently of the divine plan of progression.
+And thus ended a sad but enlightening day their second on Urantia. - ¶ The third day was devoted to an inspection of the Garden.
+From the large passenger birds the fandors Adam and Eve looked down upon the vast stretches of the Garden while being carried through the air over this, the most beautiful spot on earth.
 This day of inspection ended with an enormous banquet in honor of all who had labored to create this garden of Edenic beauty and grandeur.
-And again, late into the night of their third day, the Son and his mate walked in the Garden and talked about the immensity of their problems.

-On the fourth day Adam and Eve addressed the Garden assembly.
+And again, late into the night of their third day, the Son and his mate walked in the Garden and talked about the immensity of their problems. - ¶ On the fourth day Adam and Eve addressed the Garden assembly.
 From the inaugural mount they spoke to the people concerning their plans for the rehabilitation of the world and outlined the methods whereby they would seek to redeem the social culture of Urantia from the low levels to which it had fallen as a result of sin and rebellion.
 This was a great day, and it closed with a feast for the council of men and women who had been selected to assume responsibilities in the new administration of world affairs.
 Take note! women as well as men were in this group, and that was the first time such a thing had occurred on earth since the days of Dalamatia.
 It was an astounding innovation to behold Eve, a woman, sharing the honors and responsibilities of world affairs with a man.
-And thus ended the fourth day on earth.

-The fifth day was occupied with the organization of the temporary government, the administration which was to function until the

-The sixth day was devoted to an inspection of the numerous types of men and animals.
+And thus ended the fourth day on earth. - ¶ The fifth day was occupied with the organization of the temporary government, the administration which was to function until the Melchizedek receivers should leave Urantia. - ¶ The sixth day was devoted to an inspection of the numerous types of men and animals.
 Along the walls eastward in Eden, Adam and Eve were escorted all day, viewing the animal life of the planet and arriving at a better understanding as to what must be done to bring order out of the confusion of a world inhabited by such a variety of living creatures.

+2.8 The dispensation of the Prince has passed, the age of Adam,...
+The initial clause is a complete sentence; a semicolon is the correct way of linking the two parts of the larger sentence.